-1 ► Including Remotely Piloted Air Systems (RPAS) (except Class 1(a)).◀
+1 Including Remotely Piloted Air Systems (RPAS) (except Class 1(a)).

-2 For the purpose of this regulation, participation shall be taken to include both static and dynamic activity.
+2 For the purpose of this regulation, participation will be taken to include both static and dynamic activity.

-3 ► Ref CAP 403 Ch1 Part A Para 1.16-18.135.◀
+3 Ref CAP 403 Ch1 Part A Para 1.16 - ►1.18.◀

-4 For the purposes of this regulation, HoE shall also be taken to apply to the Senior Responsible Officer where appointed, for an event over a non-MOD area which has been allocated for the participation of only military aircraft.
+4 For the purposes of this regulation, HoE will also be taken to apply to the Senior Responsible Officer (SRO) where appointed for an event over a non-MOD area which has been allocated for the participation of only military aircraft. ►For such an event where there is no HoE or nominated SRO, eg a civilian organised event, then HoE will also be taken to apply to the Event Organiser.◀